-In this training for Machu Picchu article we outline the four things you can do to be perfectly prepared for your trek.
+In this Training for Machu Picchu article, I will outline the four things you can do to be perfectly prepared for your trek.

 Aerobic training, or cardiovascular training, refers to activities that use oxygen to adequately meet the demands of exercise through aerobic metabolism, and should be the focus of your training programme for Machu Picchu.

-For really fit individuals we recommend you just maintain your training regime.
-One month before your trek you can increase duration of your exercise but not intensity.
+For really fit individuals, I recommend you just maintain your training regime.
+One month before your trek, you can increase the duration of your exercise but not the intensity.

-Please note, there is a flip side to having a strong cardiovascular system, as the fitter you are the harder you can push yourself on your Machu Picchu trek.
-This is a mistake as exertion at high altitude is a key driver of altitude sickness.
+Please Note: There is a flip side to having a strong cardiovascular system.
+The fitter you are, the harder you can push yourself on your Machu Picchu trek.
+This is a mistake as exertion at a high altitude is a key driver of altitude sickness.
 Make sure you go slowly on your trek, particularly on the ascents up and over passes.
 Breathe deep into your lungs and do not over exert yourself.
-You want your strong cardiovascular system to support you at high altitude, you do not want to strain the system.

-Along with aerobic exercises it is important to do strength training for your legs and upper body.
-In terms of legs we suggest you focus on four exercises:
+Along with aerobic exercises, it is important to do strength training for your legs and upper body.
+In terms of legs, I suggest you focus on these four exercises: